natario1/CameraView/README.md

     }
 });

-camera.captureImage();
+camera.capturePicture();
 ```

 You can also use `camera.captureSnapshot()` to capture a preview frame.
-This is faster, though has lower quality, and can be used while recording videos.
+This is faster, though will ensure lower quality output.

 ### Capturing Video